ibm-cloud-docs/power-iaas/pricing.md

 | 730 hours (Monthly Total) | $103 + $200 = $303 (Monthly Total) | 1 core, 16 GB memory, 150 GB disk, AIX |
 {: caption="Monthly LPAR charges" caption-side="bottom"}

-In this example, if 300 hours is reached in the month, the LPAR resources are increased from 8 GB to 16 GB of memory.
-The price of the LPAR is prorated by the hour for the final monthly price of $303.
+In this example, when the LPAR usage reaches 300 hours in a month, the LPAR memory is increased from 8 GB to 16 GB.
+The LPAR is metered by the hour.
+Out of the total 730 hours used in the month, the first 300 hours are metered at the lesser rate, while the remaining 430 hours are metered at the higher rate.
+This way of metering results in a total monthly cost of $303.

 ## Part number descriptions
 {: #part-numbers}